music-suite/music-suite/docs/src/User-Guide.md

 ## Prelude/Inspectable

 The @[Inspectable] class represents types that can be converted into a standard musical representation and exported via an *output backend*.
-The top-level music expression in a file needs to be an instance of `Inspectable`.
+The top-level music expression in a file needs to be inspectable.

-TODO point here is to fix a "default" type for rendering/export purposes.
-This is used to monomorphize expressions written in the polymorphic combinators of the library.
-The default type is knonw as `Music`.

-Inspectable renders a type by converting it into an exportable type.
-See TODO.md re: defaulting.

-TODO how to export/pick format
+In some cases, the generality of the Music Suite library leads to ambiguity when selecting the type of the top-level expression.
+The `Music` type can be used as default.

 ## Overview of backends